What Is Crankshaft Machining?

 Front end oil seals:-

 These are very similar to rear-end oil seals.
 However, its failures are less destructive, & it is more easily accessible.
 The front oil seals will be sets behind the pulley & timing gear.

 These are housed within the main journals and flywheels.
 It is pushed into a hole between the engine block & the oil pan.
 The oil seals have a shaped lip that is held tightly to the crankshaft by a spring called a garter spring.

-#6.
-Flywheel Mounting Flange
+6. Flywheel Mounting Flange

 In most cases, the crankshaft is attached to the flywheel via flanges.
 The diameter of the crankshaft wheels end is larger than the other end.
 This gives a flange to mount the flywheel.